Leif Pettersen

 After retiring, he spent eighteen years as an analyst for the CFL on CTV and Friday Night Football.
 Pettersen joined TSN as a game analyst in 1987, when the network began televising CFL games (and after CTV ceased CFL coverage).

 Pettersen also worked at RBC Sports Professionals & Private Client Group as Director of Business Development, managing banking and investments for athletes, coaches and sports executives.
 He was the president of a chemical manufacturing firm in Etobicoke as well.
 Pettersen was a founding Governor of the Etobicoke Sports Hall of Fame and was appointed as a Governor of Canada's Sports Hall of Fame in 2006.
 In 1992, he was considered for the position of commissioner of the Canadian Football League, but his asking price was too high.

 Pettersen died on the evening of July 30, 2008, at the age of 57 of a heart attack in Toronto.
-Leif's wife Sharon Lee Pettersen died from ovarian cancer on May 2, 2017.
-Leif and Lee are survived by their two daughters, Kate and Ali.